-Look for desayuno (breakfast), almuerzo (lunch) and cena (dinner) deals- these meal deals are way cheaper, more authentic and very filling
+Look for menús (meal deals).
+Desayuno (breakfast), almuerzo (lunch) and cena (dinner) deals are way cheaper, more authentic and very filling.

-My golden rule for avoiding food poisoning: only eat at places that are busy.
+Avoid food poisoning.
+My golden rule is to only eat at places that are busy.
 Empty places are empty for a reason, and it’s best not to chance it.
 Having said that, be open to street food because it’s often the best food in Peru.

-You can get around with English quite easily, but if you can speak any Spanish, try it!
-Locals really respect and appreciate tourists who make an effort to learn their language.
+You can get around with English quite easily.
+However, if you can speak any Spanish, try it!
+Locals really respect and appreciate tourists who try to learn their language.